Proof of Program Integrity¶

 For example, the postcondition of our

-GCD function --- which
+GCD function below --- which

 calculates the value of the

-GCD of two positive numbers using
+GCD of two positive numbers using Euclide's

 B can be divided by

-surprising, but non-linear arithmetic, involving multiplication, modulo,
+may seem surprising, but non-linear arithmetic, involving, for example,

-Alt-Ergo, CVC4 or Z3.
+like Alt-Ergo, CVC4, or Z3.

 Code Examples / Pitfalls¶

-This section contains some code examples and pitfalls.
+We end with some code examples and pitfalls.

-Link(I,J) to insert a link from index
+Link(I,J) to make a link from index

 I to index